sidheswar12/DataScientist_Capstone/README.md

 --------------------------

-#### Where the type 'Cancellation Confirmation' is set equal to users churning?
+#### Where the type 'Cancellation Confirmation' is set equal to users churning.

 ## Problem